 The Wright Brothers were perhaps the first innovation team to apply Set-Based Design.
 They tested repeated prototypes of subsystems (wings, rudder, elevators) that they frequently integrated with kites, gliders, and ultimately a flying machine.
 The integrations validated their decisions and provided fast feedback to make adjustments.
 They made final design decisions only after gaining sufficient knowledge and reducing the cone of uncertainty (Figure 3).
 For more detail, see SAFe Principle#3 – Assume variability; preserve options.

 Build Incrementally, Integrate Frequently

 In traditional development, adhering to a fixed schedule based on phase-gate milestones often defines success.
 Unfortunately, this approach forces premature decisions and creates false-positive feasibility .
 In SAFe, Milestones are based on an objective evaluation of working systems (SAFe Principle #5).
 This requires all teams, including hardware, to integrate their incremental changes with the overall solution frequently.

 SAFe’s roadmap and demonstrable milestones replace fixed schedules and phase-gate milestones.
 They define the future knowledge goals (e.g., the wings can provide sufficient lift) that drive the teams’ incremental work (e.g., test multiple wing designs in the wind tunnel, validate lift with the kite) as shown in Figure 6.

 Integration points control product development by creating knowledge from uncertainty (SAFe Principle #4) in large system development.
 ARTs integrate their teams’ incremental changes so that the entire system is learning.
 And all teams and trains are on a common cadence, which creates natural integration points for the whole system.

 Design for Change

 To support frequent integration, the system must be reasonably easy to change in development and operational environments.
 Modular designs that integrate through managed interfaces enable this.
-As an example, Figure 6 shows a camera with an electrical interface to a vehicle control module and a physical interface with the vehicle body.
-As long as those interfaces remain stable, each component’s design can evolve independently.
+As an example, Figure 7 shows a camera with an electrical interface to a vehicle control unit and a physical interface with the vehicle body.
+As long as they adhere to the interface specifications, these components can evolve independently.
 Hardware interface specifications define properties for mechanical components (e.g., size, weight, forces exerted, mounting) and electrical components (e.g., connector type, pinouts, voltage).